 5. Put on a slow boring "thought track"

 It’s especially important to use your "thought track" even on evenings when you anticipate no trouble sleeping, in order to re-train your brain to associate that thought track with sleep.
-It is similar in theory to self-hynosis.
+It is similar in theory to self-hypnosis.

 In contrast, the commonly recommended idea of thinking of a relaxing or pleasant place won’t work!
 This is because the upkeep and imagination required to think of a comfortable beach or other setting is way too high for getting to sleep.
 Furthermore, the interest or pleasantness of the relaxing place will make staying awake even more enjoyable and will sabotage your strategy of training your rebellious subconscious.
-This is why the slow, boring “thought track” is the way to go.
+This is why the slow, boring thought track is the way to go.